notrayhan/css350-project/README.md

-# C++ Wrapper / Launcher
+# Tetris 2

-## Brief
+## Instructions

-Downloading the entire project folder and running launcher.exe allows the user to run tetris without installing Python, C++, or any other dependencies.
+1. Download the whole folder
+2. Unzip if necessary
+3. Double click "launcher.exe" to run the game
+4. Enjoy!

 ---